IkramUdDoula/taskmark/README.md

 - Deleted notes can be recovered from the recycle bin

 ### Organizing with Tags
-- Add up to 4 tags per note
+- Add tags to your notes
 - Tags are automatically converted to lowercase
 - Use tags to categorize and filter your notes